Wynncraft-Overhaul/installer/DOCS.md

 The Header section contains metadata about the modpack, such as the name and the Minecraft version it targets.

 - `manifest_version`: This field represents the manifest version the modpack was created for and should be automatically generated upon the creation of a new modpack.
-- `minecraft_version`: This field specifies the target Minecraft version.
-Make sure that the loader supports it.
 - `name`: This field specifies the modpack name.
 This can be any string.
 - `uuid`: This field is generated upon the creation of a new modpack and should be the same across all modpack versions. **Do not change this field**.